-Dating from the earliest days of the settlement, the cemetery was originally divided into three sections.
-Presbyterian.
-Anglican and Roman Catholic.
+Cowper St. Dating from the earliest days of the settlement, the cemetery was originally divided into three sections Presbyterian, Anglican and Roman Catholic.
 The fences were removed around 1940.
 Many important residents and pioneers are buried here, and their gravestones provide much detail about the period.
-The memorial for the Special Constables murdered by the infamous Bushrangers. the Clarke Brothers, is in the former Catholic section above the creek.
 A large plaque at the entrance lists the family names and identities of graves.